 Sending weather alerts by text would help parents pre-empt the possibility of a school closure so they can make alternative childcare arrangements.
 Schools could also react faster regarding remote learning plans.

 Extreme weather can detrimentally affect crop yield and agricultural production.
-While weather warnings can’t do much to protect crops out in the field, they can help farmers protect livestock and expensive machinery.
+While weather warnings and weather text alerts can’t do much to protect crops out in the field, they can help farmers protect livestock and expensive machinery.

 For instance, one of the leading causes of mortality in young lambs is hypothermia, so knowing whether a cold snap is about to hit is crucial for farmers.
 They already follow weather forecasts very closely to mitigate the risk of livestock losses, and a simple text message alert could make weather monitoring much easier.